 Alltogether Clubhouse

 This project was a perfect storm of good content/smart client/and solid collaborator that came with a healthy budget (a-la Diesel).
-I love working with Christian because we have different strengths, so there’s no struggle.
-He’s more of an image maker and I’m more of a type/systems person, so we push eachother out of our comfort zones.
-We’re also both veterans of the queer art/fashion/nightlife intersection in New York, so we have a shared, very nuanced sensibility and always agree on what hits and what doesn’t.
+While working with Christian on the Anonymous Club Book, it was clear that we have different and very complimentary strengths.
+We’re also both scene veterans of the queer art/fashion/nightlife underground of New York—a nuanced sensibility that forms the basis of our collaborative work.

 Tuukka Laurilo, who runs The Community, Paris and curated the show provided some great references up-font which really set the tone design-wise.
 We knew we wanted to tap into the 1970’s gay bar “ad in the back of a fag rag” aesthetic, characterized by erotic (not quite pornographic) image-lead, black and white layouts with simple, bold typography.
 We also wanted to channel the 1990’s DIY drag scene aesthetic, which really celebrates cut-and-paste ilustrations made from high-contrast xerox images and off-kilter typography set in helvetica bold.